 Personal check, money order cashier’s check.
 Checks should be made payable to Pellissippi State and include the student’s ID number on the face of the check.

 Web check.
 Students may log into their myPellissippi account to confirm their schedule and pay fees with an electronic check.

 VISA, Mastercard, Discover or American Express.
 Students may log into their myPellissippi account to confirm their schedule and charge fees to VISA, Mastercard, Discover or American Express.

 Financial aid credits.
 Payment of fees with financial aid is authorized by the student’s confirmation of his or her schedule and/or payment of any remaining balance due.
 All financial aid is credited to the student’s account, with the exception of Federal Work-Study payroll checks, which are direct deposited to a student’s bank account or mailed.
 Federal Pell Grant, Federal SEOG, Foundation scholarships and academic work scholarships are credited to the student’s account within three working days of award acceptance.
 Student loan funds received by electronic transfer will be credited to the student’s account within three days of receipt of funds.
 Scholarships from outside sources are not always automatically credited to the student’s account.
-Students must contact the Cashier’s office to process those scholarships.
+Students must contact Student Account Services to process those scholarships.
 Refer to Financial Aid in this section of the Catalog, or contact the Financial Aid office with questions.